 If you are mid-evaluation and want a sanity check on a vendor’s proposal, send us the scope and the quote (no NDA needed for a 30-minute review).
 We will tell you what is reasonable, what is missing, and what to push back on.
 No selling.
 No follow-up unless you want one.

 If you are earlier in the process and want to understand pricing before talking to vendors, our pentest cost in India breakdown covers the realistic range with what each tier actually includes.
+Our pentest plans on /pricing/ show the fixed-scope tiers we offer for Series A SaaS, and our API pentest service page details the methodology we run.
 For a deeper read on what to look for in the actual report, how to read a VAPT report walks the structure.